 - SUITCASE: I have a suitcase which is about 20 years old.
 It is quite heavy, but never ever something got damaged (and I am the kind of person that will bring local wine or olive oil back with me).
 So bring a good suitcase with you.

-- BACKPACK: If you travel with a backpack, make sure you put in a flight-bag that before you check it in at the airport.
+- BACKPACK: If you travel with a backpack, make sure you put it in a flight-bag that before you check it in at the airport.
 Otherwise your backpack will probably arrived damaged.

 - WHAT TO BRING: pack light is my advise (although I hardly manage myself).
 It is really up to you what you want to pack.
 If you are staying at one place, then it really does not matter.
 But I discovered on round trips that I bring less and less with me.
 I am tired of carrying a heavy load with me on holiday.
 Below you will find a link with a packing list!

-- TRAVELING BY PLANE: do not stress and be on time at the airport.
+- TRAVELLING BY PLANE: do not stress and be on time at the airport.
 I always book a seat for long distance flights and I check in online before I go.
 Usually I just need to drop off my luggage and I can go straight to customs.
 Treat yourself to something to drink while waiting, read your travel guide.
 Just do not miss your flight!
 And here is my “travel agent” tip: while booking your ticket, make sure your name on the ticket is the same as in your passport!